 Can course section leaders (i.e., TFs/TAs) participate?

 Instructional support staff such as TFs/TAs/CAs are not eligible for Classroom to Table funds, nor are graduate students enrolled in a course.
-No exceptions.
-If you have questions about eligibility and who may participate in the Classroom to Table program, please email email@example.com before you submit a form.
+However, TFs/TAs who are the only course instructor may be eligible.
+If you have questions about eligibility and who may participate in the Classroom to Table program, please email firstname.lastname@example.org before you submit a request.

 What are the group size guidelines?